24 Aug How Water Filtration Protects Your Family(Last Updated On: January 11, 2018)

 - Under-the-Sink Water Filters

 An under-the-sink-water filter is similar to the countertop water filter.
-This water filtration system is smaller in size and can fit under the sink (as the name implies) to save valuable kitchen space.
+However, this filtration system is smaller in size and can fit under the sink (as the name implies) to save valuable kitchen space.

 - Whole-House Water Filters

 A whole-house water filter is a comprehensive solution to water contaminants.
-The whole-house water filtration system provides high quality water at every spot in your home.
-From faucets to toilets in the bathroom to the washing machine and dishwasher, this system provides clean water for everything in your home.
+Therefore, a whole-house water filtration system provides high quality water at every spot in your home.
+For example, from faucets to toilets in the bathroom to the washing machine and dishwasher, this system provides clean water for everything in your home.

 Water filtration systems differ in size, price, installation and efficiency, but they all in some way improve home water quality.